leonwgc/react-coding-guidelines/README.md

   export default App;
   ```
   `Explanation`:
-  useCallback: useCallback is used to memoize the handleClick function so that it is not recreated on every render unless its dependencies change.
+  useCallback is used to memoize the handleClick function so that it is not recreated on every render unless its dependencies change.
   In this example, the dependency array is empty ([]), so the function remains the same across renders.

   Optimization: The ChildComponent is wrapped with React.memo, which prevents it from re-rendering unless its props change.